jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 43 Information provided to chief executive by certain speculative prospectors
 For the purposes of section 90(8), the reference in that subsection to 15 years must be read as 21 years in any case where the non-exclusive petroleum prospecting permit commenced during the period starting on 19 December 2012 and ending on 29 November 2017.

+**Tier 3 permits**

+### 44 Pre-existing applications
+(1) Subclause (2) applies if—
+  (a) a person applies for a permit before the Tier 3 commencement date; and (b) if granted before the Tier 3 commencement date, the permit would be a Tier 2 permit; and (c) the permit is granted on or after the Tier 3 commencement date; and (d) the permit satisfies the requirements of a Tier 3 permit as set out in section 2B(2A); and (e) the Minister determines that the permit area is an appropriate area.
+(2) If this subclause applies, and—
+  (a) if, before the permit is granted, the applicant requests the Minister to determine the application as if Tier 3 permits had not been introduced, the permit (if granted) is a Tier 2 permit:
+  (b) if paragraph (a) does not apply, the permit is a Tier 3 permit.
+(3) Subclause (4) applies if—
+  (a) a person applies for a change to a Tier 2 permit under section 36(1)﻿(b) before the Tier 3 commencement date; and (b) were the certificate of change for the permit to be granted before the Tier 3 commencement date, the permit would remain a Tier 2 permit; and
+  (c) the certificate of change for the permit is granted in response to the application on or after the Tier 3 commencement date; and
+  (d) the permit satisfies the requirements of a Tier 3 permit as set out in section 2B(2A).
+(4) If this subclause applies, and—
+  (a) if, before the application is determined, the applicant requests the Minister to determine the application as if Tier 3 permits had not been introduced, the permit (if granted) is a Tier 2 permit:
+  (b) if paragraph (a) does not apply, the permit is a Tier 3 permit.
+(5) In this clause and clause 45, Tier 3 commencement date means the date on which the provisions referred to in section 2(2) of the Crown Minerals Amendment Act 2025 come into force.

+### 45 Existing Tier 2 permits may become Tier 3 permits
+(1) This clause applies to a permit that is a Tier 2 permit immediately before the Tier 3 commencement date.
+(2) The permit holder may, by the close of 11 December 2026, make a proposal to the Minister that the permit be changed to a Tier 3 permit, including making any proposed changes to the permit necessary to meet the requirements of a Tier 3 permit.
+(3) The Minister must—
+  (a) consider whether the permit satisfies the requirements of a Tier 3 permit as set out in section 2B(2A); and (b) determine whether the permit area is an appropriate area.
+(4) The Minister may accept or decline the proposal (or any later amended proposal) and, if the Minister accepts the proposal or amended proposal,—
+  (a) the changes proposed by the permit holder (if any) are made to the permit; and (b) the permit becomes a Tier 3 permit.
+(5) Those changes to the permit (if any) and tier status occur, if the Minister accepts the proposal or amended proposal on or after the Tier 3 commencement date, on the date of the notification of the Minister’s decision to the permit holder.

 **Financial securities**